lenhathoanvu/RFM/README.md

   ![image](https://github.com/lenhathoanvu/RFM/assets/173127058/7eb207a2-2a51-4f39-9929-86e15f96d766)

 ## Sales Overview for 6 months
+Question: Mr. Brewer Mark, the CFO of Meki Group, is about to have a meeting with the Board of Directors to discuss some changes for the corporation.
+He needs you to provide an overview of Meki Group's business performance in the last 6 months.
+With your analytical skills, help Brewer Mark by providing key metrics such as revenue, profit, profit margin, and the percentage contribution of each store's revenue and profit to the total revenue.

 ![image](https://github.com/lenhathoanvu/RFM/assets/173127058/20b017d0-c164-49df-a089-48557de53fc4)
 Insights:
 - Top Performer: Beverages are the top revenue and profit generators, contributing $785.01K in revenue and $588.43K in profit.
 Focus marketing efforts here.